Dominik-developer/php-rest-api/README.md

 # NOTE ‼️ This repo is fork, I only added forn-end to this project and JS

+Don not put main.html with css and js in same folder as API.
+It should look something like this:
+- `htdocs/`
+  - main.html
+  - styles.css
+  - scripts.js
+  - `php-rest-api/`
+    - index.php
+    - `src/`

+  I know, it does not supprt messages/errors from api

 <br><br>

 ## Original README: